 7. Use the IRS’s Interactive Tax Assistance tool to find the answers to all your questions.
 The IRS’s Interactive Tax Assistance tool can help you find the answers to any questions that you have over a variety of topics, including filing requirements, dependents, retirement, deductions, and tax credits.
 If you are still uncertain how to file or if your taxes are complex, it would be best to consult a professional preparation service or a tax accountant to ensure your taxes are filed on time and stress-free.
 The Volunteer Income Tax Assistance program offers free tax advice and help to members of the military and their families.
 Find a location here.

-Navy Mutual specializes in providing life insurance and annuity products to members of the military and their families, as well as providing no-cost educational and veteran services programs.
+Navy Mutual specializes in providing life insurance and annuity products to members of the military and their families, as well as providing no-cost educational and veterans services programs.
 We do not specialize in tax preparation, and all information in this blog post is intended to be used for informational purposes only.
 If you have questions about filing your taxes, consult an accountant or tax adviser.

 If you want to learn more about life insurance products and what may be right for your family, schedule an appointment with a representative today, or call us at 800-628-6011.